brightbox/docs.brightbox.com/content/guides/filesystems-and-disks.md

        Device Boot Start   End    MiB    #blocks   Id  System /dev/vda1         0+  1341-  1342-   1374023   83  Linux

+The actual disk is the full size as per the Server Type, but the Images partition table just doesn't use it all by default.

-To make use of your whole disk, you'll want to grow the partition and then grow the filesystem.
+To make use of your whole disk, you'll want to grow the partition and then grow the file system.

-If the image is Ubuntu Natty or newer, you can use the growpart tool to grow the partition:
+If the image is Ubuntu Natty or newer, you can use the `growpart` tool to grow the partition:

     $ growpart /dev/vda 1

-If the image is an older Ubuntu, you can usually grow the main partition automatically using the sfdisk tool and a bit of scripting:
+If the image is an older Ubuntu, you can usually grow the main partition automatically using the `sfdisk` tool and a bit of scripting:

     $ START=`sfdisk -uS /dev/vda -d | grep vda1 | awk '{print $4}'` && printf "$START\n;0\n;0\n;0\n" | sfdisk --force -uS -x /dev/vda